 The Washington State Department of Transportation proudly advertises the state’s longstanding #1 ranking as a Bicycle Friendly State by The League of American Bicyclists.

 Unfortunately, that is not always the case.
-The Washington Traffic Safety Commission (WTSC) reports that between 2005 and 2016, the number of bicyclist traffic fatalities trended upwards.
+The Washington Traffic Safety Commission (WTSC) reports that in a decade, the number of bicyclist traffic fatalities trended upwards.
 In fact, the most recent data show a significant increase in the number of fatalities and serious bicycling injuries over the past four years in particular.

 If you suffered injuries or lost a loved one in a Seattle-area bicycling accident, you may have the right to monetary compensation.
-Contact the skilled, Seattle bicycle accident attorneys at Boohoff law today to learn more.

 Attorney Tatiana Boohoff and her fellow attorneys at Boohoff Law offer clients in the Seattle area years of combined experience representing victims of bicycle accidents.
 Attorney Boohoff brings with her a wealth courtroom prowess, legal expertise, and a reputation as an aggressive, diligent litigator with a strong commitment to client service.